marcosviniciosampaio/marcosviniciosampaio/README.md

-- 👋 Hi, I’m @marcosviniciosampaio
+- 👋 Hi, I’m @marcosviniciosampaio.
-- 👀 I’m interested in software development and data science
+- 👀 I’m interested in software development and data science.
-- 🌱 I’m currently learning Java with Springboot for ApiRest
+- 🌱 I’m currently learning Java with Springboot for ApiRest and starting on Python with Jupyter Notebook for data science.
-- 📫 How to reach me: marcosviniciosampaioaraujo@gmail.com
+- 📫 How to reach me: marcosviniciosampaioaraujo@gmail.com.

 <!---
 marcosviniciosampaio/marcosviniciosampaio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.